MoAmrYehia/WideBot-Internship-Task/README.md

 # WideBot Internship
 In this repo I worked on solving two tasks for [WideBot Internship](https://widebot.net/).
-I was applaying for a Data Engineer Internship and those taskes were designed to evaluate my data engineering skills.
+I was applying for a Data Engineer Internship and those tasks were designed to evaluate my data engineering skills.

 ## Task 1 - Getting to Philosophy